SAP-samples/xsc-cap-migration/DataMigration.md

 DROP TABLE #PRIVILEGES;
    ```

-Replace <DB_USER> with the appropriate HANA Cloud database user and <TARGET_SCHEMA> with the target schema name.
+Replace <DB_USER> with the appropriate SAP HANA Cloud database user and <TARGET_SCHEMA> with the target schema name.

 Once the necessary privileges are assigned, follow the below steps: